HotaruCMS/HotaruCMS/content/plugins/user_signin/readme.txt

 Changelog
 ---------
-v.0.5 2010/04/01 - Nick - Built-in reCaptcha removed in favor of separate reCaptcha plugin (user_signin_register template updated) v.0.4 2010/03/20 - Nick - Fix for emails when using SMTP email authentication v.0.3 2010/02/26 - Nick - New plugin hook in the registration form; mail sent through Hotaru's email function
+v.0.6 2010/04/27 - Nick - Fix for unnecessary ReCaptcha-related errors on the settings page v.0.5 2010/04/01 - Nick - Built-in reCaptcha removed in favor of separate reCaptcha plugin (user_signin_register template updated) v.0.4 2010/03/20 - Nick - Fix for emails when using SMTP email authentication v.0.3 2010/02/26 - Nick - New plugin hook in the registration form; mail sent through Hotaru's email function